Generic Name: prednisolone (ophthalmic) (pred NIS oh lone off THAL mik)

 What is prednisolone ophthalmic?

-Prednisolone ophthalmic (for the eyes) is used to treat eye swelling caused by allergy, infection, injury, surgery, or other conditions.
+Prednisolone ophthalmic (for the eyes) is a steroid medicine used to treat eye inflammation caused by allergies, severe acne, shingles (herpes zoster), eye injury, chemical burns, or certain other conditions.

 Prednisolone ophthalmic may also be used for purposes not listed in this medication guide.

-You should not use prednisolone ophthalmic if you have any type of eye infection.
+You should not use prednisolone if you have an eye infection (including herpes simplex).

 Before taking this medicine

-You should not use this medicine if you are allergic to prednisolone or other steroids, or if you have any type of eye infection.
+You should not use prednisolone if you are allergic to it, or if you have an eye infection (including herpes simplex).

 Tell your doctor if you have ever had: